gguuss/google-dotnet-demo/README.md

 2. Right click the solution and select Manage NuGet Packages
 3. Restore the packages
 4. Update the client ID and secret with new credentials from the [Google APIs console](https://code.google.com/apis/console)
+5. Select the GoogleAuthDemo app from the Visual Studio launch/debug icon
-5. Press F5 to build and run the app
+6. Press F5 to build and run the app
-6. Sign in when the app starts
+7. Sign in when the app starts